sei-international/epi-macro-model/README.md

   * Modeling spread of a contagious disease like COVID-19 in a Susceptible-Exposed-Infectious-Removed (SEIR) model, including:
      * mutliple strains
      * waning immunity and reinfections
-  * Modeling of reinfections and waning immunity
   * Resolution of regional variations such as rural and urban settings, or destinations that attract, or are seldom affected by, international travel.

 The script can be run using any Python 3.x.
 There is also a 64-bit Windows executable available.

-## Getting started with the Epidemiologic-Macro Model
+## Getting started with the Epidemiologic-Macroeconomic Model

-For instructions on using the Epidemiologic-Macro Model, see the documentation.
+For instructions on using the Epidemiologic-Macroeconomic Model, see the [documentation](https://github.com/sei-international/epidemic-macro-model/blob/main/epi-macro-model-documentation.pdf).
+For the technical documentation of the version published on Mar 9, 2021 click [here].

 ## For more information